Bachelor of Science (B.S.)

 Board of Certification (BOC) and embark on a career as a certified athletic trainer (ATC®).

-The ATEP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) through the 2021-2022 academic year.
-Interested students should contact the Athletic Training Program Director at (870) 972-3066 for more information.
+A-State's ATP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The program has been placed on probation as of February 19, 2016 by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
+Students interested in the program should contact the Athletic Training Program Director at (870) 972-3066 for more information.

-All candidates for a Bachelor of Science in Athletic Training must obtain official admission to the ATEP.
-Students desiring admission to the ATEP must meet the following criteria:
+All candidates for a Bachelor of Science in Athletic Training must obtain official admission to the ATP.
+Students desiring admission to the ATP must meet the following criteria:

 - Declared major in Bachelor of Science in Athletic Training.